tm-pham/mind_aim2-2_AMR/README.md

 - reproducing the multinomial logistic regression analyses.

 Individual-level patient facility-level data cannot be provided due to VA Privacy Practices.
 A data dictionary that represents the original data will be provided along with supporting documentation (statistical/analytic code) for the generalized estimating equations (GEE) analysis).
 The corresponding data and scripts can be found in the folders `data` and `code`, respectively.

+## Structure
+### code/
+This folder contains the code to reproduce the results and figures of the manuscript.

+### data/
+This folder contains data that serves as input for the code.

+### documentation/
+This folder contains information about the datasets such as data dictionaries.

+### results/
+This folder contains non-figure output of the analyses.

+### figures/
+This folder contains the figure files.